Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 *Please note that AMI IDs may change over time as we update the underlying AMI.
 Refer to this page for the most current AMI IDs.
 These AMIs live in the US-East-1 region.*

+For administrative and funding reasons, Bioconductor keeps track of each time a Bioconductor AMI is launched.
+No identifying information is kept.
+By using this AMI, you consent to this tracking.

 <a name="scenarios"></a>
 ## Scenarios for using your Bioconductor instance